 Analysis of sociodemographic and epidemiological data from patients hospitalized with amebiasis and giardiasis revealed a consistent vulnerability profile predominating among males, individuals with lower educational attainment, reduced income, and residents of municipalities outside the state capital.
 These factors highlight the social and structural inequalities that facilitate the spread of these intestinal diseases, particularly in regions with limited access to basic sanitation and healthcare services.
 The higher incidence of secondary diagnoses also suggests challenges in early detection of these infections, potentially leading to prolonged hospitalizations and increased healthcare costs.

-The average length of hospital stay in this study exceeded those reported in other national investigations, indicating either greater case severity or barriers to accessing outpatient care.
+The average length of hospital stays in this study exceeded that reported in other national investigations, indicating either greater case severity or barriers to accessing outpatient care.
 Nevertheless, the majority of patients were discharged following cure or clinical improvement, demonstrating that hospital treatment proves effective when administered appropriately.
 Cases where amebic liver abscess constituted the primary diagnosis underscore the crucial importance of comprehensive laboratory testing, particularly for patients presenting with ambiguous symptoms.

 These findings collectively emphasize the fundamental importance of investing in primary healthcare, specifically through hygiene education initiatives, expanded laboratory testing capabilities, and improved living conditions for vulnerable populations.
 This research enhances our understanding of regional patterns in protozoan intestinal diseases and provides valuable evidence to guide integrated prevention, control, and public health planning strategies, particularly in regions characterized by low Human Development Index.